steveGF36752/op4comma2/README.md

 SCC sync set speed on gas press, set your scc speed to the car current speed by using use of the gas pedal.

-Color Tire Pressure Monitor Sysyem (TPMS) psi display
+Color Tire Pressure Monitor System (TPMS) psi display

 Screen recording from ui is saved as 720p mp4 3 min. videos segments to /storage/emulated/0/videos.